 Duration: 1 year (August 1 to July 31)

-Number of Fellows: 3 fellows per year
+Number of Fellows: 2 fellows per year

 Location: Massachusetts General and New England Baptist Hospitals, Boston.
-Two-month elective opportunities in Europe and USA in unique shoulder/elbow experiences

 The objectives of our fellowship training program aim to allow fellows the opportunity to develop the best surgical skills through superior training and experience with routine and complex surgical issues; autonomy in judgment for patient care paths and exposure to international best practices and technique.